-God our creator has made us to belong - to be valued, loved and accepted.
-Ideally we all have places and people to whom we belong - in our families, friendships and communities.
-The good news in Jesus is that all of us, once far form God can be reconciled with Him and then with one another.
+God, our creator has made us to belong - to be valued, loved and accepted.
+Ideally, we all have places and people to whom we belong - in our families, friendships and communities.
+The good news in Jesus is that all of us, once far from God can be reconciled with Him and then with one another.
 We can be adopted into His family, welcomed as His children and know one another as brothers and sisters in Christ.

 St Nic's is a Christian Community where we aspire to welcome, bless, value and love one another.
 But like most families and communities, we are not perfect, and we do not always manage to live up to our ideals.
 What then?
 This series is written to help explore that question.

-Our St Nic's Community is a broad one - it includes people of all ages, stage of faith (including no faith) and backgrounds.
-People of all races, genders and sexuality are welcome to join us and explore faith in Jesus with us.
-Our intention is that all who come to St Nic's will be blessed and have a sense of belonging.
+Our St Nics' Community is a broad one - it includes people of all ages, stage of faith (including no faith) and backgrounds.
+People of all races, genders and sexuality are welcome to join us and explore faith in Jesus with us. and with God's help begin to live in step with His word and Spirit.
+We intend that all who come to St Nics will be blessed and have a sense of belonging.
 This does mean that not everyone in our community will know and understand what the Bible teaches about how to live and love one another well.
 This in turn means that things can look and feel very messy at times.

-The 'Being Together' Code of Conduct, produced by the Anglican Church in Australia General Synod, is a description of expectations of each other in our Anglican Church community.
-It is part of our commitment to Safe Church and it is important for us at St Nic's to think about these expectations and work out how we live them out.
+The 'Being Together' document, produced by the Anglican Church in Australia's General Synod, is a description of expectations of behaviour for each other in our Anglican Church community.
+It is part of our commitment to Safe Church and it is important for us at St Nics to think about these expectations and work out how we live them out.
 In these studies, we commit to take seriously what scripture says.
 We will look at what the Bible teaches about living together in community - how we relate, communicate, deal with differences and respond to conflict.
-Some of us will find it easier than others to do this, depending on our own experiences so far in our lives - but this is an area where we can all learn and grow.
+Some of us will find it easier than others to do this, depending on our own experiences so far in life - but this is an area where we can all learn and grow.

 The studies which follow can be done in small groups or privately at home.
 It's not necessary to answer all the questions in each study and it's important in a group setting to allow time for questions or discussions that are raised by group members.